Skip to Content

 Steve frankly outlines why you shouldn’t necessarily trust the tires that came with your trailer (either new or used):

 “So many trailer tires are garbage.
 Heat kills tires, they heat up from being overloaded, going too fast and just hot roads.
 A lot of trailer tires used to be only rated for 65 mph.
-There is a difference in quality between manufactures.”
+There is a difference in quality between manufacturers.”

 Stuart explained why you can’t just go by age or tread of the tires: